-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
-The symptoms for MDS can indicate many other conditions.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+The symptoms for myelodysplastic syndrome (MDS) can indicate many other conditions.
 Doctors have to rule out other conditions before diagnosing MDS.

 Tests may include the following:

-Treatment for MDS depends on your age, other medical conditions, and how serious the disease is.
-Treatment also depends on how far along the disease has progressed to AML.
+Treatment for myelodysplastic syndrome (MDS) depends on your age, other medical conditions, and how serious the disease is.
+Treatment also depends on how far along the disease has progressed to acute myeloid leukemia (AML).
 Often, treatment includes relieving the symptoms of MDS.
 Talk with your doctor about the best treatment plan for you.
 You may be referred to a hematologist and an oncologist.
 A hematologist specializes in blood diseases.
 An oncologist specializes in cancer.
 Treatment options include:

 If you have a low red blood cell, white blood cell, or platelet count, you may receive a blood transfusion.
 A blood transfusion is a treatment that involves receiving blood products (red cells, white cells, platelets, clotting factors, plasma, or whole blood) through a vein.
 The blood components may come from an unrelated donor, from a related donor, or may have been banked in advance by the recipient.

 If you have a low white blood cell count, you may receive antibiotics to fight infection.

 Growth factors help the bone marrow produce blood cells.
 The following growth factors may be used to treat myelodysplastic syndrome (MDS):